PRISMA Framework for Systematic Literature Review

 9 Tips To Ace your DNP Project Oral Defense

+Now that you have a well written DNP project and PowerPoint presentation slides it is time to present your project.
 Oral defense is a near final step in your pursuit of DNP degree journey.
 It is less than one hour activity that determines if you partially fulfill the requirements to earn the coveted DNP degree.
 It offers you unique platform to demonstrate ability to synthesize, translate and apply clinical knowledge into practice, which are vital skills in DNP practice.
 In your DNP project oral defense you will be required to show mastery in your chosen research topic, deep understanding of the chosen clinical nursing scope and effectively communicate the findings and patient outcomes to the DNP committee.

 Key DNP Project Oral Defense Expectation

 Is this your first time to do an oral defense?
 Then you might be wondering what the chair and DNP committee expects from me during the defense.
-Based on my prior experience as a DNP student your final oral defense should focus on chapter 4 (results and findings) and chapter 5(Discussion, Conclusion, recommendation and future research).
+Based on my prior experience as a DNP tutor your final oral defense should focus on chapter 4 (results and findings) and chapter 5(Discussion, Conclusion, recommendation and future research).
 Be able to connect the results and findings to your research questions and explain how your results answer the research questions and hypothesis and support your conclusion and recommendations.

 However, if you are at proposal stage, your defense should address chapter 1 (Introduction), chapter 2 (literature review) and chapter 3 (research methodology).
 In this case, your defense should able to show how your DNP research will fill the existing research gap and enhance patient care outcomes.